-Fig. 1 shows basic physical structure for a P-well Flash memory cell.
-The threshold voltage of a Flash cell is largely determined by the amount of charge in the floating gate and the device's intrinsic (charge-neutral) threshold voltage.
-Electrons are programmed to and erased from the floating gate through the oxide layer.
+Figure 1 shows basic physical structure for a P-well Flash memory cell.
+The threshold voltage of a Flash cell depends on the amount of charge in the floating gate and the device's intrinsic threshold voltage when the floating gate is empty.
+Electrical charge can be programmed to and erased from the floating gate through the oxide layer.
 As a result, the threshold voltage can be controlled by program and erase (P/E) operations [5].
 Information about the threshold voltage can be obtained by applying a word line voltage and reading the sense amplifier output to determine if the threshold voltage has been surpassed.
 Due to channel degradation, the measured value of the threshold voltage.

 This paper explores histogram-based channel estimation (HBCE) for Flash.
 For a given block, multiple sense amplifier reads at distinct wordline voltages yield a histogram of the operational threshold voltages.
-This histogram provides an estimate for the actual read channel distribution.
+This histogram can provide an estimate for the actual read channel distribution.